Prague’s Most Stunning Cultural Sights

 Rudderless has found its way to Prague.
 In Part one, host Christopher Rudder learns some Czech words, passes through the Jewish Quarter and the old town (Astronomical Clock, Church of Our Lady before Týn) then it’s beer and a view at the Dancing House.

-If you got 48 hours to kill the find what you can do with 2 days in Prague.
+If you got 48 hours to kill the find what you can do with Prague Things To do In 48 Hours.

 Using the latest travel apps, technology and gear, I take a city; see the sights, taste the food, smell the roses, hear the stories and feel the love.
 All in 48 hours.
 Then, using videography & editing, photography and writing I retell and share those stories with my readers and viewers.
 I'm Christopher Rudder and welcome to Rudderless Travel.

 This blog uses affiliate links at no extra cost to you.
 We also accept sponsored posts but only if we feel the brand is a perfect fit with who we are or what we are posting.
 All opinions belong solely to the blog unless otherwise mentioned and never influenced by a third party ’cause that's how we fly.